 When working with many annotators on a single project, the management functions for annotators and tasks (the smallest unit of annotation work) are also crucial points not to be overlooked.
 For example, being able to check the daily progress of annotators (number of annotations, number of completed tasks, number of rejections, etc.) and the status of each task (annotated, reviewed, under review, on hold, etc.) can facilitate smooth management operations and also help ensure quality.

-This time, we will introduce five representative annotation tools in the field of image annotation.
+This time, we will introduce six representative annotation tools in the field of image annotation.

 Annofab is a cloud-based annotation tool that supports images and videos.